Department website: http://krieger.jhu.edu/neuroscience

 The objective of this class is to introduce fundamentals of quantitative neuroscience.
 The focus is on understanding basic information processing in neurons and networks of neurons, with some more advanced topics added.
 Knowledge of basic calculus and linear algebra is required.

-This course is for BA/MS students that have completed their year of research and are now working on their final thesis.
+This course is for BS/MS students that have completed their year of research and are now working on their final thesis.
 In this course, students devote their semester to preparing their final thesis documentation and move forward with their Master’s Thesis Defense which is the last piece to the program.
-This course is for BA/MS student only and students should only register for this course in their last semester in the program.
+This course is for BS/MS student only and students should only register for this course in their last semester in the program.

 Permission required.
 Graduate students only.